-The contractual arrangements with the VIE and its shareholders may not be as effective as direct ownership in providing operational control.
+The contractual arrangements with the VIE and its shareholders may not be as effective as equity ownership in providing operational control.

 We have to rely on the contractual arrangements with the VIE and its shareholders to operate our business in China.
-These contractual arrangements, however, may not be as effective as direct ownership in providing us with control over the VIE.
+These contractual arrangements, however, may not be as effective as equity ownership in providing us with control over the VIE.
 For example, the VIE and its shareholders could breach their contractual arrangements with us by, among other things, failing to conduct the operations of the VIE in an acceptable manner or taking other actions that are detrimental to our interests.
+And any economic losses as a result would be absorbed by us as we bear all economic risks arising from the businesses of the VIE and the VIE's subsidiaries under the contractual arrangements.

-If we had direct ownership of the VIE in China, we would be able to exercise our rights as a shareholder to effect changes in the board of directors of the VIE, which in turn could implement changes, subject to any applicable fiduciary obligations, at the management and operational level.
+If we had equity ownership of the VIE in China, we would be able to exercise our rights as a shareholder to effect changes in the board of directors of the VIE, which in turn could implement changes, subject to any applicable fiduciary obligations, at the management and operational level.
 However, under the current contractual arrangements, we rely on the performance by the VIE and its shareholders of their obligations under the contracts to exercise control over the VIE.
 The shareholders of the VIE may not act in the best interests of our company or may not perform their obligations under these contracts.
 If any dispute relating to these contracts remains unresolved, we will have to enforce our rights under these contracts through the operations of PRC law and arbitration, litigation and other legal proceedings and therefore will be subject to uncertainties in the PRC legal system.